Looking for basketball books for kids to read? Check out the best selections of this amazing sport, both fiction and nonfiction.

 Then Andi’s biggest wish comes true and she’s minutes away from becoming someone’s little sister.
 As she waits anxiously for Bernardo to arrive from the Philippines, she hopes he’ll turn out to be tall and just as crazy as she is about basketball.
-When he finally arrives, he’s tall all right.
-Eight feet tall, in fact—plagued by condition called Gigantism and troubled by secrets that he believes led to his phenomenal growth.

 In a novel packed with quirkiness and humor, Gourlay explores a touching sibling relationship and the clash of two very different cultures. [chapter book, ages 10 and up]

 Nerdy Book Club suggests A Whole New Ballgame by Phil Bildner

 Patrick Andrus raves about it:

 Rip and Red are pumped to join the fifth-grade basketball team.
 Basketball is their game and they are going to show that to everyone else.
 They are surprised to learn that Mr. Acevedo is also the new basketball coach.
 Rip is one of the star players while Red is an integral part of the team; just not on the court.

 Rip has made it his “job” to protect Red at any cost.
 Red has some “issues” that can make it difficult for him to succeed at school.
 Rip wants to make sure that Red fits in with both the teachers and the other kids.
 He also wants him to find great success on the basketball court.
 The new fifth-grade team, formed by Mr. Acevedo, doesn’t have the easiest of a season, but with the help of a nontraditional coach and Red, everyone on the team learns some pretty important life lessons.